PrefectHQ/prefect-demos/flows/aws/datalake/README.md

-# Datalake Workflow Automation
+# Data Lake Workflow Automation

 ## Overview

-This project automates the ingestion and processing of Near Earth Objects (NEO) data from NASA's API into an AWS S3 datalake using Prefect for orchestration.
+This project automates the ingestion and processing of Near Earth Objects (NEO) data from NASA's API into an AWS S3 data lake using Prefect for orchestration.
 It comprises two main components: a data fetcher that retrieves and stores NEO data in S3, and a listener that processes this data upon arrival.

 ![image](/img/data_lake_diagram.png)